-- Wash the rocks before painting them.
+Wash the rocks before decorating them.
 You want to remove dirt so that it doesn’t mess your design.
 You can wash several at once with dish soap and leave in a colander to drain and dry.

-- Seal the rock before painting on it.
-Use a clear brush on or spray sealer.
+Seal the rock before painting on it.
+Use Mod Podge or another clear brush on or spray sealer.
 This helps so that the rocks (which are porous) don’t suck the life out of your markers.
 Another option: prime with white paint to help the colors that you paint on top appear more vibrant.

-- Paint your design on top and use several coats . . . let dry between layers.
-Use an outdoor or multi-surface paint to help them hold up to the elements.
+Paint your design on top and use several coats . . . let dry between layers.
+Use outdoor or multi-surface acrylic paints to help them hold up to the elements.

-- Use small brushes or a stylus to make small details and/or dots.
+Use small brushes, the ends of your paint brushes, or a stylus to make small details and/or dots.

-- Finish off your rocks with a coat (or two or three) of Mod Podge Outdoor.
+Finish off your rocks with a coat (or two or three) of Mod Podge Outdoor OR a comparable brush on or clear spray sealer.
 This will help protect your beautiful painted rocks from the elements.

-And my favorite tip for painting rocks: if you mess up, wipe it off or wash it away while the paint is still wet.
+And my favorite tip: if you mess up, wipe it off or wash it away while the paint is still wet.
 You can dab a corner of a paper towel in water and do it quickly and easily.
 Trust me . . . we’ve all had to do it.
 You’ll have a blast learning how to paint rocks!

 Now that you have my favorite tips, check out these 10 painted rock ideas below.
 There are so many ways to decorate rocks to make them fabulous – which one of these is your favorite?

-The trick for painting rocks with quotes on top?
+The trick for rock art with quotes on top?
 Paint your base colors, then let dry.
-Then write your quote with a white gel pen, leaving enough room so that you can use a liner brush to go over the top of each letter.
+Then write your quote with a white gel pen, leaving enough room so that you can use a liner brush or thin paint pen to go over the top of each letter.

 If you want to learn how to paint rocks but want to start with something easy, these decorative rocks are perfect!
-You’ll simply basecoat (completely cover) the rocks with paint, then use Mod Podge to apply scrapbook paper and lace on top.
+You’ll simply basecoat (completely cover) with a solid color, then use Mod Podge to apply scrapbook paper and lace on top.

 These decorative rocks are perfect for hiding outside!
 They have a message decoupaged on one side . . . flip them over and they have something else to say.
 You could even tell silly knock knock jokes with them.

-These decorative rocks have a hand painted look, but they were actually made with stencils.
+These decorative rocks have a distressed look, but they were actually made with stencils.
 Then some details were added and some distressing was achieved with sandpaper.
 I love the beachy feel and that’s a perfect place to hide them.

 I love the bright colors and messages used with these painted rocks!
 This is a project just like the first one I shared – you’re going to use the white gel pen and a liner brush to achieve the writing.
 Of course, there are white oil based paint pens if you prefer to do the script that way.